interlay/interlay.github.io/docs/start/issue.md

 Once the payment has been sent, the app will automatically locate your transaction on the Bitcoin blockchain.
 If this transaction is correct, you can just wait for a few minutes and you will receive your PolkaBTC.
 This is because a vault will eventually execute your request if your transaction has sufficient confirmations.

 You can check the status of your issue request in the **"Issue Requests"** table below the app modal.
 If your Bitcoin transaction has enough confirmations but has not been executed by a vault yet, an **"Execute"** button will be displayed in the table.
 To finalize the Issue process and claim your PolkaBTC, either wait for a vault to auto-execute your request, or click **"Execute"** yourself.

+### 5. Check your historical requests

+If you have any historic or pending Issue requests, they are displayed in a table below the modal.
+Click on items in this table for more details about individual requests.